barkertrax/eurorack/ripples-diy/README.md

 ## Current status

-* PCB: on order from OSH Park.
-Preparing BOM for Mouser order
+* PCB: pcbs and parts have arrived - awaiting assembly
 * Panel: Not started

 ## Resources